 If you want to control the entire process, you can download some states’ license data and build your own database search engine; this is costly and requires some heavy duty programming.

 Many providers are choosing to outsource the process to a third party.
 ProviderTrust offers license verification and monitoring for disciplinary actions.
-A license needs to be verified at hire and at least upon expiration (for most providers, each two years).
+A license needs to be verified at hire and at least upon expiration (for most providers, every two years).
 However, if you are only searching on or before the date of expiration, you will not find a restriction, suspension or limitation that may be placed upon the license by a state board or disciplinary board action, in between renewal periods.

-For example, if a nurse gets her license June 1, 2016, her renewal or expiration might be May 30th or June 1, 2018.
+For example, if a nurse gets her license on June 1, 2016, her renewal or expiration might be May 30th or June 1, 2018.
 However, if she is brought before the board for disciplinary action resulting from illegal drug diversion or use in February 2017, and you are not monitoring that license for any monthly disciplinary actions, you will not discover the infraction until June 2018.

 Gaps in License Verification Put Your Company at Risk

-CMS reimbursements for False Claims
+CMS Reimbursements for False Claims

 The submission of a claim for services that were not actually rendered, not billed correctly, or provided by an unlicensed provider can result in the submission of a false claim under the False Claims Act.
 These fines can exceed $11,000 per violation, and result in loss of billing privileges.